 If you are experiencing a clogged drain, there are many plumbers here in Springfield who you can call.
-A good Springfield plumber will be able to inspect your drain, and fix whatever problems are identified.
+A good plumber will be able to inspect your drain, and fix whatever problems are identified.
 This guide will provide some tips on drain cleaning so that clogs do not become huge headaches for you and your family.

 Preventing Drain Clogs